4JX/L5P-Keyboard-RGB/README.md

 ### With GUI

-Execute the file by double-clicking on it or running it from a console _without_ arguments.
+Execute the file by double-clicking on it.
+You may pass extra startup options via the CLI by also specifying the `--gui` flag.

+Configuration for this mode is saved by default on the folder the program was executed in a file called `settings.json`, you can override this location by setting the `LEGION_KEYBOARD_CONFIG` environment variable.

 ### Via the command line